-- (1) Revenue sources for Seaport Village are budgeted in the Real Estate profit center (see Section 3, Page 6). - (2) Unless specifically excepted or capped in (a) particular lease(s), Seaport Village tenants reimburse the District for all marketing expenses at the shopping center.
-Revenues and expenses will be managed according to the Board-approved budget throughout the fiscal year. - (3) Operating expenses are budgeted in Real Estate (see Section 4, Pages 185 and 186). - (4) Management's operating budget is included in Common Area Maintenance expense. - (5) Tenant Improvements are budgeted in the Other Capital Projects (see Section 3, page 28).
+(1) Revenue sources for Seaport Village are budgeted in the Real Estate profit center (see Section 3, Revenue Highlights).

+(2) Unless specifically excepted or capped in (a) particular lease(s), Seaport Village tenants reimburse the District for all marketing expenses at the shopping center.
+Revenues and expenses will be managed according to the Board-approved budget throughout the fiscal year.

+(3) Operating expenses are budgeted in Section 4, Real Estate.

+(4) Management's operating budget is included in Common Area Maintenance expense.

+(5) Tenant Improvements are budgeted in Section 3, Other Capital Projects.